tmssd/kb/docs/Dev/Soft/Vim/index.md

 !!! note

-    Operator - operate on the specified range depending on current vim mode:
+    Operator - operate on the specified range depending on current Vim mode:

     + *normal mode* - range is specified by a series of ==[modifiers](#operators-modifiers)==
     + *visual mode* - range is the highlighted text